ItachiUchiha1998/Etherwave/README.md

 Enter Command: `truffle migrate`

 Main Packages used are:
-express - for serving the app
+<br>express - for serving the app
-openzeppelin-solidity - to add blockchain functionality truffle - framework to interact with blockchain web3 - integrate blockchain with UI
+<br>openzeppelin-solidity - to add blockchain functionality
+<br>truffle - framework to interact with blockchain
+<br>web3 - integrate blockchain with UI